Disclaimer! This chapter contains explicit language and may not be suitable for younger readers

 ‘Mom…’ Taïga murmurs.
 She tosses and turns, but doesn’t wake up.

 ‘Thanks.’
-She grabs a warm bread roll from a plate and looks around the kitchen to find an empty space to settle down.
-‘Where’re the others?’
+She grabs a warm bread roll from a plate and looks around the kitchen to find somewhere to sit.

 Taïga spends the whole day with Granny in the kitchen and finally everything is ready.